Chadi960/SocialPlatform/README.md

 # Social Platform

-Test demo for a RESTful API in ASP.NET Core for a login a registration system.
+Ongoing test demo for a RESTful API in ASP.NET Core.
+It's a login and registration system where users can post "Posts", comment and like other posts.
-A quick and easy way to implemente JWT authentication.
-It's a prototype, I know it's not the best way to do it.
+Currently shows a quick and easy way to implemente JWT authentication.
+It's a prototype - not the best way to do it.